rifandani/react-app/docs/application-overview.md

 ## Deployment

 For now only supports deployment to Vercel.
-Check out `vercel.json` file fo further details.
+Check out `vercel.json` file for further details.